DerSarco/appwrite-example/readme.md

-When docker installation finish, the command line will ask you for some basic configuration, in my personal case i used the standard but i changed the HTTPS port from 443 to 4433, this is important because as we know, Android doesn't make http request to not https endpoints.
+When docker installation finish, the command line will ask you for some basic configuration, in my personal case i used the standard but i changed the HTTPS port from 443 to 4433, this is important because as we know, Android doesn't make HTTP request to not HTTPS endpoints.

 ![image](./readmeimg/1.png)